Artur Voskanyan: International career

-Voskanyan debuted in the Armenia national football team on 27 March 1999 in a home UEFA Euro 2000 qualifying match against Russia, in which the Armenian team was defeated 0:3.
-Over his entire time playing for the Armenian national squad, Artur had 52 matches and scored one goal in a game against the Maltese national team.
+Voskanyan debuted in the Armenia national team on 27 March 1999 in a home UEFA Euro 2000 qualifying match against Russia, in which Armenia was defeated 3–0.
+Over his entire time playing for the Armenia national squad, he made 52 appearances and scored one goal in a game against the Maltese national team.

-In March 2010, has been invited to the national team, for which last played a year ago.
-Voskanyan left the national team that same year.
+In March 2010, Voskanyan was invited to the national team after having last played a year before.
+He left the national team that same year.

 Managerial career

 On 8 December 2015 he has appointed as Head coach of Armenia under-17 football team.

 Personal life

 Artur is married and has two children, a girl and a boy.
 His younger brother, Ara Voskanyan, was also a football player.